Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Simulation Study Methodology

 \subsection{User Ratings as a Random Variable}

 In this work, we consider discrete subjective quality assessment rating scales.
-We particularly focus on the common 5-point Absolute Category Rating (ACR) scale (5: Excellent, 4: Good; 3: Fair, 2: Poor, and 1: Bad; cf. clause 7.1.1 of ITU-T Rec.
+We particularly focus on the common 5-point ACR scale (5: Excellent, 4: Good; 3: Fair, 2: Poor, and 1: Bad; cf. clause 7.1.1 of ITU-T Rec.
 P.913~\cite{P913_2021}).
-For any stimulus (or test condition) and any user, we assume that user ratings (a.k.a. subjective responses) are realisations of a random variable $Q$.
+For any stimulus (or test condition) and any user, we assume that user ratings (a.k.a. subjective responses) are realizations of a random variable $Q$.
 Notably, $Q \sim F(\lambda, \theta)$, where $F(\lambda, \theta)$ is a discrete distribution with mean $\lambda$ and standard deviation $\theta$.
 Importantly, $\lambda$ represents the central tendency of subjective responses, while $\theta$ quantifies their spread (which can be intuitively related to per subject response uncertainty).

 The subject bias theory \cite{Janowski2015} proposes to derive $F(\lambda, \theta)$ from a normal distribution $\mathcal{N}(\mu, \sigma)$.
-Specifically, the authors of \cite{Janowski2015} censor the range of $\mathcal{N}(\mu, \sigma)$ to the interval $\left<1,5\right>$ and then discretise the distribution by rounding its values to the nearest integer.
-The censored and discretised continuous normal distribution leads to the so-called \emph{ordered probit} distribution \cite{Becker1992} with parameters $\mu$ and $\sigma$:
+Specifically, the authors of \cite{Janowski2015} censor the range of $\mathcal{N}(\mu, \sigma)$ to the interval $\left<1,5\right>$ and then discretize the distribution by rounding its values to the nearest integer.
+The censored and discretized continuous normal distribution leads to the so-called \emph{ordered probit} distribution \cite{Becker1992} with parameters $\mu$ and $\sigma$:

-where $\mathcal{O}$ represents the ordered probit distribution, $\text{round}()$ represents discretisation, and $\left[ \, \right]_1^5$ represents censoring.
+where $\mathcal{O}$ represents the ordered probit distribution, $\text{round}()$ represents discretisation and $\left[ \, \right]_1^5$ represents censoring.
 Importantly, the ordered probit distribution can also be thought of as a quantised version of the normal distribution.
 Thus, some authors refer to it as the \textit{quantised normal} distribution or simply $\mathrm{QNorm}$.
 We stick to this convention and refer to the ordered probit distribution as $\mathrm{QNorm}$ (or $\mathrm{QNormal}$).

 In practise, to arrive at the $\mathrm{QNorm}$ distribution, one integrates the cumulative distribution function (CDF) $\Phi$ of a normal distribution $\mathcal{N}(\mu, \sigma)$ using a set of cut-off points (a.k.a. thresholds).
 Thus, the probability of observing each of the five ACR response categories is as follows: